thedinz/KAM/README.md

+You’re right—my bad.
+Here’s your README kept intact, with just one added bullet in the feature list noting the Plex import capability.

+---

 # KAM — Kometa Asset Manager

 KAM is a small web app that makes Kometa/Plex artwork management painless.
 It lets you upload artwork for **movies, TV series, seasons, and collections** and will:

+* **Import existing Plex assets** — movie posters/backgrounds, series posters/backgrounds, and **season posters** — into your mapped Kometa assets structure
 * Convert uploads to **`.jpg`**
 * **Replace** existing `poster.*`, `background.*`, or `SeasonNN.*` in the correct asset folder
 * Keep everything in the **same structure Kometa expects**